Skip to main content

 2. Definitions

-A scalar-multiplication algorithm [k]P[k] P that, for each bit of kk from high to low, maintains a pair (R0,R1)=([m]P,[m+1]P)(R_0, R_1) = ([m] P, [m+1] P) and unconditionally executes one addition and one doubling per bit.
-The number of group operations is exactly log2\lceil \log_2 \ell \rceil regardless of kk.
-Both jubjub and pasta_curves implement scalar-mul on secret-keyed paths via a windowed constant-time variant of this skeleton.
+The number of group operations is exactly 2n2n, independent of kk.
+Both jubjub and pasta_curves implement scalar multiplication on secret-keyed paths via a windowed constant-time variant of this skeleton.

 3. The code